fioritracker/help/docs/faq.md

 To de-install Fiori Tracker components, please perform the reverse of the installation steps in the reverse order.
 For import transports steps perform the deletion of the objects from the component's transport package.

-### 9. Why would I need a dedicated app instead of the shared Excel spreadsheet or Atlassian Confulence page?
+### 9. Why would I need a dedicated app instead of the shared Excel spreadsheet or Atlassian Confluence page?

 App records kept in the spreadsheet cause many challenges.
 Here are the most important ones: